SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-cluster.md

 4. After all search nodes are running, start all application nodes.
 5. Configure the load balancer to proxy with both application nodes.

 Congratulations, you have a fully-functional SonarQube cluster.
-Once these steps are complete, take a break and a coffee, then you can [Operate your Cluster](/setup/operate-cluster/).
+Once you've complete these steps, you can [Operate your Cluster](/setup/operate-cluster/).